assertj/assertj/README.md

 The AssertJ web site contains all projects documentation and can be found **[here](http://joel-costigliola.github.io/assertj/index.html)**.
 It notably includes the [**AssertJ Core documentation**](http://joel-costigliola.github.io/assertj/assertj-core.html).

-You can ask questions [**stackoverflow (assertj tag)**](https://stackoverflow.com/questions/tagged/assertj?mixed=1) and make suggestions by simply creating an issue.
+You can ask questions in [**stackoverflow (assertj tag)**](https://stackoverflow.com/questions/tagged/assertj?mixed=1) and make suggestions by simply creating an issue.

 ## <a name="goals"/>AssertJ's goals

 AssertJ's ambition is to provide a rich and intuitive set of strongly-typed assertions for unit testing.

-The idea is that, when writing unit tests, we should have at our disposal assertions specific to the type of the objects we are checking.
+The idea is that disposal assertions should be specific to the type of the objects we are checking when writing unit tests.
 If you're checking the value of a `String`, you use String-specific assertions.
 Checking the value of a `Map`?
-Use Map-specific assertions, which make it easy to check the contents of the map.
+Use Map-specific assertions to easily check the contents of the map.

 AssertJ is composed of several modules:
 * A core module (this one) to provide assertions for JDK types (`String`, `Iterable`, `Stream`, `Path`, `File`, `Map`...) - see [AssertJ Core documentation](http://joel-costigliola.github.io/assertj/assertj-core.html) and [javadoc](http://joel-costigliola.github.io/assertj/core/api/index.html).